- 18 Oct 2020

 Have you taken a fun or interesting picture of your team recently?
 Share it and @mention the people in it.

 Do you have an unlikely source of inspiration or motivation?
 For instance, what did David Bowie teach you about branding?

 What is the thing you most enjoy about your work and why?

 Have you had a funny experience on Zoom or Teams recently?

 What are your daily working rituals and how do they help you?

 What's a productivity hack that works wonders for you?

 What's a simple piece of advice that you think almost anyone would benefit from hearing?

-That should have given you plenty of ideas for LinkedIn posts.
-But if you’re looking for a bit of extra advice, here are a few general guidelines that will improve performance:
+That should have given you plenty of original content ideas for LinkedIn posts.
+But if you're looking for a bit of extra advice, here are a few general guidelines that will improve your social media performance:

-- Try to finish your post by asking a question to generate conversation
+Try to finish your post by asking a question to generate conversation with users